Build Muscle Using An Olympic Lifting Program

-However, in the decades where the Olympic lifts were trained, plenty of physiques were built that serve as a measure for us today in pursuit of show stopping physiques.
+However, in the decades where the Olympic lifts were trained, plenty of physiques were built that serves as a measure for us today in pursuit of show-stopping physiques.
 A few of these legends include:

 The 1966 Mr. Universe was also training partners to Sergio Oliva (from who he learned the three lifts).
 He was a huge proponent of Olympic lifting and claims that the method gave him that "mature and finished" look.

 CytoSport Monster is sports nutrition that stands for truth, power and life.
 Click here to shop now.

 Reasons Why You Should Include Olympic Lifts Into Your TrainingThe sports performance and functional training worlds have no shame in trumpeting the message: Olympic lifts are effective movements for increasing power and explosiveness.

 But, there isn't much hype around the Olympic lifts when it comes to building mountains of muscle.
 It's time to think twice about turning the cheek to the Olympic lifts if your primary concern is building muscle and looking like a Greek god.

 After all, it's not like this angle hasn't been leveraged before - numerous examples of old school lifters built some of the best physiques of all time and they all did the Olympic lifts.

 Here are a few reasons to include the Olympic lifts into your toolbox of muscle building movements.